|Nutrition Facts (per serving)|

 Serve hot.
 This sauce is best served right after it is made.

 Ways to Use Béchamel Sauce

 This dairy-free version of béchamel sauce can be used to thicken foods such as soups or stews without cream or milk.
-This sauce is also used over breads and with savory items such as meaty dishes.
-Other dishes that use béchamel sauce include lasagna, soufflé, macaroni and cheese, casseroles, and gratins, or to make the best of a tuna noodle casserole or vegetable pot pie.
+Enjoy it over bread and with savory items such as meat dishes.
+Other dishes that use béchamel sauce include lasagna, soufflé, macaroni and cheese, casseroles, and gratins.
+You can also include it when making the best tuna noodle casserole or vegetable pot pie.

 Storing Béchamel Sauce

-This sauce is very sensitive to heat and air.
+This sauce is sensitive to heat and air.
 Cool the sauce soon after cooking and store it immediately.
-Before storing the sauce in the refrigerator, be sure to cover the sauce with cling film actually touching the sauce to prevent the sauce from forming a skin or hardening, then cover the sauce with a lid in an air-tight container.
+Before storing the sauce in the refrigerator, be sure to cover the sauce with cling film actually touching the sauce.
+This will prevent the sauce from forming a skin or hardening.
+Then cover the sauce with a lid in an air-tight container.
 The sauce can be kept safely for four to five days in the refrigerator.
-The sauce can be frozen as well and must be reheated to 165 F in a saucepan before serving.
+It can be frozen as well.
+To use the sauce, reheat it to 165 F in a saucepan before serving.